What Private Fostering Means For Us

 We have a duty to safeguard the wellbeing of all children in our area, as laid out by The Children's Act 1989.
 This means that we need to know of any situation where someone other than a relative cares for children.

-By law, you must tell us about any private fostering situations in Bournemouth and Dorset.
+By law, you must tell us about any private fostering situations.
 We need to know because private fostering arrangements that remain hidden can leave some children vulnerable.
 If we know, we can offer a range of support for both private foster carers and parents.

 What you need to do